Raafina/portofolio/README.md

 ## Portofolio
-This is my personal portfolio website showcasing my projects, skills, and experiences.
-Built with modern web technologies to ensure a smooth and interactive user experience.
+A repository for my personal portfolio website, where I showcase my projects, skills, and experiences.
+Built with modern web technologies to provide a seamless and interactive user experience.

 ## 🚀 Key Feature
 <ul>